Understanding Riot Blockchain's Unusual Options Activity | Benzinga

 Understanding Riot Blockchain's Unusual Options Activity

-Riot Blockchain (NASDAQ:RIOT) shares experienced unusual options activity on Friday.
-The stock price moved up to $32.13 following the option alert.
+Riot Blockchain (NASDAQ:RIOT) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $31.13 following the option alert.

 - Option Type: SWEEP